digitalrebar/provision/README.md

 This is not regenerated on generate calls.
 To see the original contents, move the file off and regenerate.
 I've tried to make minimal changes to that file and put the code in other directories, i.e. provisioner, so that we can merge easily after generates.

 The swagger command has more things, but this is enough to start.

+## Generating the Client

+To generate the code:
+* swagger generate client -P models.Principal -f swagger.yaml

+This generates the following directories:

+* client
+* cmd
+* models
+* restapi

+The file that we edit for the client is:

+* cmd/rocket-skates-client/main.go

+This is completely our own file.

 ## Test Data